chickenandstats/chickenstats/docs/index.md

     1. Replace Nashville with the three-letter code of the team of your choice.
 Leaving it blank will scrape everyone's schedule for that year
-    2. Other game states include LIVE and FUT
+    2. Other game states include LIVE, FINAL, and FUT
-    3. Scrapes one game every three seconds
+    3. Scrapes one game every ~2 seconds

     ??? info

         If you have already scraped or aggregated data, you'll notice slightly different behaviors than the simple guide below. `chickenstats.chicken_nhl` stores all data already scraped or aggregated, so it can be quickly provided when the relevant attribute is called (e.g., if you have already called `Scraper.play_by_play` and you have not added any new game IDs to the Scraper object, calling `Scraper.play_by_play` will return the dataframe, without having to re-scrape the data).

         You can reset attributes with a matching `prep_` method (e.g., `Scraper.stats` can be reset with `Scraper.prep_stats()`).
 See [:material-ruler-square: Design](./contribute/backend/design.md)